arturdryomov/pages/content/posts/2019-04-15-modern-times.md

 Since ThreeTenBP without time zones data will not initialize time zones by itself, we’ll need to do it ourselves.
 Executing time zone-related operations without initialization will lead to runtime exceptions.
-It is a good idea to have a time abstraction in place which will be an entry point for time-related data.
+It is a good idea to have a time abstraction in place which will be an entry point for time-related operations.
 It is a good practice to have it for testing purposes anyway.

 > :book: `Duration` is safe to use everywhere since it is basically